rcls/discus/docs/README.md

 As well as the CPU, there is memory… DRAM is implemented as [arrays of 1T1C](drambyte.md) cells, consisting of a discrete capacitor and a JFET transistor pass gate.
-A 32-byte DRAM board takes 256 JFETs and 256 capacitors for storage, plus 147 transistors for the decode, sense logic and I/O.
+A 32-byte DRAM board takes 256 JFETs and 256 capacitors for storage, plus 148 transistors for the decode, sense logic and I/O.

 Every clock cycle, the byte addressed by the address lines is (re-)written, irregardless of whether a memory access is in progress.
 This achieves memory refresh.
-The CPU outputs a refresh counter onto the address bus when no other memory access is in progress.
+There is an extra register containing a refresh counter.
+During a jump (or call) instruction, the otherwise unused ALU increments the refresh counter.
+As a side-effect, the refresh register appears on the address bus, performing refresh.

 We use JFETs as the pass gates.
 This requires a nominal -5V supply for the gate drive.